 - Will you have the opportunity to go to presentations, seminars, conferences?
 These are all really great ways to meet other scientists and see what is happening elsewhere.
 Most places will encourage you to attend these luckily so shouldn’t be an issue.
 If you don’t get the opportunity to do this, I probably would look elsewhere.

 - Are scholarships available?
 Not always possible, but scholarships are helpful in honours and for a PhD it is pretty much impossible to get by without one.
-Find out from the potential supervisor what the go is with scholarships and do your best to get one.
+Find out from the potential supervisor what the go is with scholarships and do your best to get one!
+Ideally you shouldn’t be working in a lab where you are not getting paid in some capacity.

-That is all I can think of currently.
 Feel free to leave a comment with more suggestions and I can add them in.
-Share away and enjoy your project, whatever you pick.
+Share away and enjoy your project, whatever you pick!